Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/newaxis.md

        [103, 203]])
 ```

-Note: broadcasting automatically prepends shape `1` dimensions, so the
+Note: broadcasting automatically prepends size-1 dimensions, so the
 `y[np.newaxis, :]` operation is unnecessary.

 ```py